elminhoemmanuel/sensors-app/README.md

 used react apexcharts as it offers extra things like zoom, pan and download data as csv

 why I used interfaces mainly for api responses as those are usually shaped like objects and types for component props typing

+use a better third party lib to handle dynamic application of classes